 EU foreign ministers: Oil embargo on hold

-Even the Ukrainian foreign minister, who traveled to Brussels for the meeting, could not change the outcome: “We are all curious to see how this saga ends,” said Dmytro Kuleba with regard to the EU sanctions package, which was announced almost two weeks ago was, but cannot be dismissed.
+Even the Ukrainian foreign minister, who traveled to Brussels for the meeting, might not change the outcome: “We are all curious to see how this saga ends,” said Dmytro Kuleba with regard to the EU sanctions package, which was announced almost two weeks ago was, but cannot be dismissed.
 Ukraine and Hungary have lived “as neighbors” for centuries, and there is a “variety of feelings” towards each other.
 However, it is up to the EU to resolve the current conflict, according to Kuleba.

 This escalated further on Monday: Budapest made approval dependent on support for Hungary worth billions.
 In a video message published on Facebook, Hungarian Foreign Minister Peter Szijjarto spoke of investments of 15 to 18 billion euros that would be necessary for his country to turn its back on Russian oil.
 It is “legitimate” that Hungary is expecting a proposal from the EU Commission, said Szijjarto, who was also in Brussels.